ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wca-vscode.md

 | [Essentials plan]{: tag-green}| Integrated generative AI for code suggestions, code explanations, code documentation, and unit tests |
 {: caption="Plan descriptions" caption-side="bottom"}

 ### From the Visual Studio Marketplace
 {: #cloud-setup-wca-vscode-install-marketplace}

 To install from the Visual Studio Marketplace:

-1. The extension that you need depends upon the plan you are using:
+1. Choose the installation for the plan that you are using:

-   - [Trial plan]{: tag-magenta} [Essentials plan]{: tag-green} To install the extension for Trial and Essentials plans, open the [{{site.data.keyword.wca_short}}](https://marketplace.visualstudio.com/items?itemName=IBM.wca-core){: external} page in the Visual Studio Marketplace.
+   - [Trial plan]{: tag-magenta} [Essentials plan]{: tag-green} To install the extension for Trial and Essentials plans, open the [{{site.data.keyword.wca_short}}](https://marketplace.visualstudio.com/items?itemName=IBM.wca-core){: external} page in the Visual Studio Marketplace

 1. Click **Install** on the Marketplace page.